-This field test is located near the drinking water reservoir and production site De Blankaart (Diksmuide, Belgium).
+This field test was located near the drinking water reservoir and production site De Blankaart (Diksmuide, Belgium).

 This test was taken in operation in april 2018.
 As filter medium the VITO sorbent A was used: a granulated sorbent, produced by VITO from Aluminum sludge, which is a by-product from our own drinking water treatment process.